jelvanricolcol/Ollama-MrJel/README.md

-# Ollama-MrJel
+# Jelvan Ai

-Open source starter for building AI-powered apps with OpenAI API in Python.
+Open source starter for building AI-powered apps with Jelvan Ai API in Python.

 ## Features

-- OpenAI GPT (or other) LLMs
+- Jelvan Ai LLMs (or other custom models)
-- Python sample code for sending prompts to OpenAI
+- Python sample code for sending prompts to Jelvan Ai
 - **Web API** using FastAPI for programmatic access
 - **Dynamic API Key authentication** (users generate their own keys)
 - Docker support